Minutes of Stuart

 CALHOUN CO.
 OUTDOOR FAMILY SAFETY DAY

 Family Safety Day was held in March.
-It was unanimously approved to donate $100 for the year 2011.
+It was unanimously approved to donate $100.
 Steve Sayers will contact Vicki for a check before next March.
 The proceeds from the event go to the Doc Boelter Outdoor Youth Safety Education Endowment Fund.

 ENVIRONMENTAL DAY CAMP & EDUCATION